Fushimi Inari-taisha: Senbon Torii

-Access
+Access and environs

-The shrine is just outside the Inari Station on the Nara Line of the West Japan Railway Company (JR), a five-minute ride from Kyoto Station.
+The shrine is just outside Inari Station on the Nara Line of the West Japan Railway Company (JR), a five-minute ride from Kyoto Station.
 It is a short walk from Fushimi-Inari Station on the Main Line of the Keihan Electric Railway.

-The shrine is open 24 hours with both the approach to the shrine and the Honden (本殿, main hall) itself illuminated all night.
+The shrine is open 24 hours with the approach to the shrine and the Honden (本殿, main hall) itself illuminated all night.
 There is no entrance fee.